; Polyphagous shot-hole borer information - City of Wanneroo

 Null

-The City of Wanneroo is working with the Department of Primary Industries and Regional Development’s (DPIRD) to help stop the spread of the invasive pest Polyphagous shot-hole borer (PSHB).
+The City of Wanneroo is working with the Department of Primary Industries and Regional Development’s (DPIRD) to help manage the spread of the invasive pest Polyphagous shot-hole borer (PSHB).

 What does this mean?